-In August, the National Heart, Lung and Blood Institute (NHLBI) released a new Strategic Vision that lays out its priorities for heart, lung, blood and sleep research over the next ten years.
+In August, the National Heart, Lung and Blood Institute (NHLBI) released a new Strategic Vision (PDF) that lays out its priorities for heart, lung, blood and sleep research over the next ten years.
 The association provided input on this initiative to the institute throughout the year-long effort.

 The plan aims to prioritize science that can help close existing gaps in knowledge and dissolve barriers to research progress.